paulsonnenschein/php7_apache_ubuntu_setup/README.md

 ```
 This will generate the necessary configuration files / headers etc (--force flag will clear configuration caches).

 Now we are going to run ./configure.
-Here comes the Part where everyone will pass a set of diffrent flags (for a list of all of the run: ./configure --help).
+Here comes the Part where everyone will pass a set of different flags (for a list of all of the run: ./configure --help).

 I used [this site](http://zgadzaj.com/how-to-install-php-53-and-52-together-on-ubuntu-1204) a lot to find out what I had to install for certain flags / error messages.

 Here is my / our version (that needs the packages listed above in Installing extension dependencies):
 ```bash